 GILES

-It was a fast trip from Kuta – an easy one hour bus and then a 1½ hour fast boat to Gili Twawangan, the most western, largest and most hedonistic of the three Gili Islands – next is Gili Meno (mellow, up-scale resorts) and then Gili Air.
+It was a fast trip from Kuta – an easy one-hour bus and then a 1½-hour fast boat to Gili Trawangan, the most western, largest and most hedonistic of the three Gili Islands – next is Gili Meno (mellow, up-scale resorts) and then Gili Air.
 We had planned on going to Gili Meno but a private boat was 350,000Rp and the public boat leaves at 9 and 4.
 The islands are laced with roads, shops, bars, restaurants and small hotels.
-Besides coming for the party, a main draw are the surrounding coral reefs providing good diving and snorkeling.
+Besides coming for the party, a main draw is the surrounding coral reefs providing good diving and snorkeling.
 Apparently sharks, rays and turtles abound and there is lots of little stuff.
-Around full moon (now), bumphead parrotfish congregate to mate.
-Another draw is the complete lack of motorized traffic which is more than made up for by the “thousands” of car tire equipped carts drawn by little horses.
-They are much more dangerous than scooters and all have poop-bags so horse shit is not a problem in the muddy lanes.
-Back to Islam and the five-times-a-day call to prayer from the nearby mosque.
-For a religion that does not allow heathens to enter the premises, they certainly have no problem waking you up at 4:15am.
-I thought it would be time to catch up on my reading and relaxation.
+Around the full moon (now), bumphead parrotfish congregate to mate.
+Another draw is the complete lack of motorized traffic which is more than made up for by the “thousands” of car tire-equipped carts drawn by little horses.
+They are much more dangerous than scooters and all have poop bags so horse shit is not a problem in the muddy lanes, back to Islam and the five-times-a-day call to prayer from the nearby mosque.
+For a religion that does not allow heathens to enter the premises, they certainly have no problem waking you up at 4:15 am.

-Gili Trawangan was not so bad a place and we decided to stay.
-Our guesthouse was on a quiet side street so there was no noise at night and our next-door neighbors were quiet.
-There is a great selection of restaurants and eating is pleasant.
-A snorkel trip took us to three sites.
-Coral was variable from all dead to mediocre and the fish received the same verdict.
-With no sharks, mantas or any big fish when snorkelling, the variety was dull.
 It was more entertaining watching the Indonesians snorkel.
-All the women had fully covering bathing suits and waterproof headscarves.
+All the women had fully covered bathing suits and waterproof headscarves.
 I wondered how the men deal with all the bikini-clad Westerners and don’t go into a sexual frenzy.
-They opt for the bright orange snorkel vests that keep them too high in the water and so they dog paddle around and don’t look into the water much.
-But for $10 including gear rental and a meal, it was still a great deal.
+They opt for the bright orange snorkel vests that keep them too high in the water so they dog paddle around and don’t look into the water much.
+But it was still a great deal for $10 including gear rental and a meal.
 I have decided to not dive and save my money for elsewhere in Indonesia.
 We climbed the hill on the southwest corner for good sunset views over Bali and its huge volcanoes.

-I always thought that the North American English accent was the easiest to understand as we enunciate words completely with no clipping.
+I always thought the North American English accent was the easiest to understand as we enunciate words completely with no clipping.
 But everyone understands Gala much better than me.
 Her English is OK but she has grammatical problems, a limited vocabulary and a Ukrainian/Russian accent that mispronunciates like the Indonesians.
 There goes another myth.
 I do best by putting on an accent that I think sounds Indonesian.
 Indonesia is also interesting in that there are virtually no English signs, brands, store names or announcements on trains or buses in English.
 English knowledge is better here than anywhere else I have been this winter (except maybe Hong Kong) but is still limited.

 KUTA, Lombok

-On the south-central shore of Lumbok, Kuta is a small piece of paradise.
-It is surrounded by low deforested mountains.
-On the drive in, some viewpoints gave panoramic views of the town, beaches, headlands and big surf breaking off the reefs far out from shore.
-This is a surfers heaven and the town was full of tourists on scooters with surfboard racks.
-Most of the good surf breaks require a boat ride to reach.
-But it is still a great place to come for the nonsurfer who wants a respite from the craziness of Kuta, Bali and the Gilis.
-The town itself has a big golden sand beach.
-We rented a scooter and drove east to Tanjung Aan, a large horseshoe shaped bay with big headlands on each end, a perfect hard-packed white sand beach (zero garbage) and sublime swimming.
-Just past it is Gerupak, a small fishing village fronting a bay full of ?shellfish farms but no fish and no foreigners.
+The town has a big golden sand beach.
+We rented a scooter and drove east to Tanjung Aan, a large horseshoe-shaped bay with big headlands on each end, a perfect hard-packed white sand beach (zero garbage) and sublime swimming.
+Just past it is Gerupak, a small fishing village fronting a bay full of shellfish farms but no fish and no foreigners.
 We then went over the mountain and road west to Mawi, a big surf spot and Mawan, another nice swimming beach.
 With plentiful cheap accommodation and good restaurants, this would be a wonderful place to come to chill out for a few days or weeks.
 Our nice hotel had a pool and restaurant with a good free breakfast for 150,000 ($15).
-I even had a pretty descent burger for dinner.
+I even had a pretty decent burger for dinner.

 The next morning we were off at 07:30 to take a taxi to the Lombok airport 30 minutes away.
 The flight stopped over back at Bali.
 I had 4 hours to go into Kuta, Bali to buy a new charger for my Macbook that I had foolishly left in the Gilis.
-It was then a 1 hour flight to Labuan Bajo on the eastern end of Flores Island.
+It was then a 1-hour flight to Labuan Bajo on the eastern end of Flores Island.

 FLORES

 The biggest island in the chain, it offers beaches, bay islands, exceptional diving and snorkelling near Labuan Bajo, an interior of perfectly shaped volcanoes, jungle, rice fields and the only access to Komodo National Park and its famous Komodo dragons.
 The Portuguese named it “Flowers” when they colonized it in the 16th century.
-Then name stuck as did Catholicism.
+The name stuck as did Catholicism.

 LABUAN BAJO (pop 15,000)